harrymuhari/MagicFingers/README.md

 ## Tools Used
 - Hardware: Leap Motion
 - Language: Java
-- Tools: MVC framework, Swing framework, NetBeans, Leap Motion IDE
+- Implemented using MVC pattern

 ## Notes
 - source code is in directory **_src_**